EdgeFirstAI/documentation/docs/getting_started/deploy_model.md

 ## Next Steps

-Now that you have reached the end of the QuickStart guide, learn more about [EdgeFirst Studio](../studio/index.md).
+Now that you have reached the end of the Quickstart guide, learn more about [EdgeFirst Studio](../studio/index.md).
 Ready for more advanced end-to-end workflows?
 Follow along the [User Workflows](workflows/index.md) that are tailored towards various hardware requirements and resources available to the user.